-The purpose of this memorandum is to document the results of the analysis of Aesthetics and Visual Impacts as it relates to the potential environmental impacts associated with construction and operation of the proposed Sidewalk and Transit Amenities Program (STAP).
-In addition, this memo will support the findings of the Initial Study that will be prepared to identify the appropriate environmental document for the Project, in compliance with the California Environmental Quality Act (CEQA) and the State CEQA Guidelines.
+The purpose of this memorandum is to document the results of the analysis of Aesthetics and Visual Impacts as it relates to the potential environmental impacts associated with construction and operation of the proposed Sidewalk and Transit Amenities Program (STAP) and future projects that may be allowed under the proposed changes to the Los Angeles Municipal Code (LAMC) (collectively, the project).
+In addition, this memo will support the findings of the Initial Study that will be prepared to identify the appropriate environmental document for the project, in compliance with the California Environmental Quality Act (CEQA) and the State CEQA Guidelines.